SQream/sqream_docs/creating_and_publishing_your_release_notes/activating_the_new_branch.rst

 5. Click **Save**.

-   Your new branch is moved to the **Active Branch** area at the top of the page.
+   Your new branch is moved to the **Active Versions** area at the top of the page.

 For more information about private branches, see :ref:`private_branches`.